Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 Juggling is why people treat predictable events as shocks.
 The bill due next week falls outside of the tunnel we created while trying to find a way to pay the bill due this week.

-Shocks are a direct result of lack of slack.
+Shocks are a direct result of a lack of slack.
 Shocks bigger than our slack push us right back into the psychology of scarcity and generally trigger borrowing.

 The issue is that scarcity originates with mistakes that you make during periods of relative abundance.

 As mentioned previously, during periods of abundance, we waste time and money.
 The rich generally come out fine because they have slack (whether it is time or money).
-The poor come out with too little slack, and are one shock away from falling into a scarcity trap.
+The poor come out with too little

 In order to avoid scarcity, we must carry enough slack after inevitable overspending or procrastinating to sustain us through worldly shocks and shocks that we impose on ourselves.